-The Indexes are rebalanced on a quarterly basis to coincide with the regular Index Reviews of the MSCI Global Investable Market Indexes.
-The changes are implemented as of the close of the last business day of February, May, August and November.
+The Indexes are rebalanced on a quarterly basis, as of the close of the last business day of February, May, August and November, coinciding with the Quarterly Index Review of the MSCI Global Investable Market Indexes.
 The pro forma Indexes are in general announced nine business days before the effective date.